LAUNCHES

 Editorial illustration for: Bluesky Launches Attie, AI App for Custom Feed Creation

-Bluesky has launched Attie, a standalone AI assistant app that allows users to create custom feeds using natural language commands.
-The app was presented for the first time at the Atmosphere conference over the weekend by Bluesky’s former CEO Jay Graber, now chief innovation officer, and CTO Paul Frazee.
+Bluesky launched Attie, a standalone AI-powered app for creating custom social media feeds using natural language.
+The app was presented at the Atmosphere conference on March 28 by Jay Graber, Bluesky’s former CEO and now chief innovation officer, alongside CTO Paul Frazee.

-“It’s a new product — it’s not a part of the Bluesky app,” explained interim CEO Toni Schneider in an interview.
+“It’s a new product — it’s not a part of the Bluesky app,” explained interim CEO Toni Schneider in an interview with TechCrunch reporter Sarah Perez.
 “This is a standalone product, and it’s the first one that’s built by Jay’s new team.”
 Schneider also serves as a partner at Bluesky backer True Ventures.

 Share